Fill 1 Created with Sketch. Event National Indigenous Peoples Day

 11:00 a.m. - 2:00 p.m.

-• Jo Swampy to conduct Tipi teachings highlighting the meaning behind the 13 poles
+• Knowledge-Keeper Jo Swampy to conduct tipi teachings highlighting the meaning behind the 13 poles

-• Performance by Metis pop artist Robin Cisek in the Zeidler Dome
+• Performances by Metis pop artist Robin Cisek in the Zeidler Dome

 11:30 a.m. - 1:30 p.m. - Free BBQ provided by Pembina